Who We Are

 Annual Fund Drive

-The Annual Fund drive raises money to benefit the organization and all its members.
-It is also an opportunity to raise awareness about the organization and the services it provides to members.
-Your donation allows us to reach out locally, regionally and nationally to the full community of ELCA Schools and Learning Centers to connect, develop and inspire.
+The Annual Fund drive is a fundraising campaign aimed at benefiting the organization and all its members.
+This drive also provides an excellent opportunity to raise awareness about the organization and the services it offers to its members.
+Your generous donation will enable us to expand our reach locally, regionally and nationally, and connect, develop and inspire the entire community of ELCA Schools and Learning Centers.

 In alignment with the ELCA social policy resolution, we are grounded in the scriptural truth that we are all created good and in the image of God; the ELEA stands alongside the ELCA’s commitment to “speak with one voice against racism, and white supremacy and privilege.”
 As a Christian community, specifically engaged in education and moral awareness, we task ourselves to provide safe environments that oppose racism and actively teach appreciation for diverse peoples in an inequitable world.